rhamenator/ai-scraping-defense/docs/ROADMAP.md

 * ✅ **Automated Configuration Recommendations** – AI-driven suggestions for optimal firewall/tarpit settings based on incoming traffic patterns.
 * ✅ **Optional Cloud Integrations** – Newly implemented toggles for CDN caching, DDoS mitigation, managed TLS, and WAF features.

+## **Future-Proofing**

+Strategies for adapting to emerging technologies and evolving threats:

+*   **Emerging Technology Integration:** Actively explore and integrate new technologies like federated learning, homomorphic encryption, or quantum-resistant cryptography to enhance defense capabilities.
+*   **Future Readiness Assessment:** Conduct periodic assessments to identify potential future threats and vulnerabilities, updating the roadmap accordingly.
+*   **Adaptive Evolution Workflows:** Implement workflows that allow for rapid adaptation of the system in response to new attack vectors or changes in the threat landscape.
+*   **Future-Proofing Metrics:** Define and track metrics that measure the system's ability to adapt to future changes, such as time to deploy new defenses or the cost of adapting to new technologies.

 ## **How to Contribute**

 If you're interested in contributing to one of these features, check out the open **Issues** on GitHub and follow the guidelines in `CONTRIBUTING.md`.